nyeluri53/GitLab/answers.md

 git checkout top_ten
 git merge test
 ```
+Renamed quiz.md to answers.md.
+'Ort' was the strategy that was used to merge.
+The Top_ten branch was changed and reflects that quiz.md was renamed to answers.md in the test branch.

 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?